vedang-joshi/pdf_downloader/README.md

 This application may be used to download textbooks from a PDF (check **Springer Ebooks.pdf** above) currently circulating which has links to multiple books hosted by Springer.
 We aim to make it easier for the general public to avail of these facilities without having to manually download all the books.
 We have included the original PDF to ease the search for the serial numbers for any particular book.
-Please input the serial numbers for any book you want, separated by spaces, and these books will be downloaded to the folder from where the user ran this program.
+Please input the serial numbers for any book you want, separated by spaces.
 Please allow a minute or two for the books to begin downloading as it has to connect to the Springer server first as well.

 ## Installing